Property Lawyers in Spain - Residential and Commercial Property Due Diligence

 For instance, the owner of a property in Spain does not need to provide the energy performance certificate if the property has a useful surface of less than 50 square meters or in the case of properties that are not used for more than four months a year.
-Our property lawyer in Spain can further advise you with regards to this regulation.
+Our property lawyers in Spain can further advise you with regards to this regulation.

 Some of the documents need to be notarized and, depending on the region of Spain in which the property is located, the costs can be distributed between the two parties and, following the Spanish law, the proportion should be: 25% paid by the buyer and 75% by the seller.
 If you want further details or you wish counselling in selling or buying a property, you can ask our property lawyers in Spain.

 Sale of a property by residents in Spain

 The gain from selling an estate by a Spanish resident is taxed on the actual sale which must be declared in the annual tax return.
 You can be granted the rollover relief which is available when the sale's proceeds are being reinvested (within two years after the sale), in the new residence of the taxpayer.